Toronto police say they will not tolerate encampments ahead of another weekend of possible convoy protests downtown

 However, he also acknowledged that those involved with the movement are deliberately spreading about possible demonstrations in an attempt to “tax the resources” of some police services.

-For now officers have closed Queen’s Park Circle to vehicular traffic, as well as College Street between Bay and Yonge streets.
+Police first closed Queen’s Park Circle to vehicular traffic, as well as College Street between Bay and Yonge streets.
+On Friday evening, police announced additional road closures around Hospital Row -- Queen’s Park Circle to the north, Dundas Street to the south, Bay Street to the east and University Avenue to the west.

 But Ramer said there is a further perimeter that police will shut down “if need be.”
 He said that perimeter roughly encompasses Toronto City Hall, Queen’s Park and the areas surrounding those sites.